Accidental American: Tax obligations and non-compliance

-Tax compliance is not required for renunciation of US citizenship, but only to formally exit the US tax system after expatriation.
+Tax compliance is not required for renunciation of U.S. citizenship, but only to formally exit the U.S. tax system after expatriation.
 Consular officials will not inquire about a person's tax status during the renunciation interview, nor is a potential renunciant required to supply a Social Security Number at any point during the process.
-The common but mistaken belief that tax compliance is required prior to renunciation is encouraged by the US tax preparation industry, often at great cost to unsuspecting accidental Americans.
-It appears, however, that a significant number of former US citizens have renounced without any attempt at tax compliance.
+The common but mistaken belief that tax compliance is required prior to renunciation is encouraged by the U.S. tax preparation industry, often at great cost to unsuspecting accidental Americans.
+It appears, however, that a significant number of former U.S. citizens have renounced without any attempt at tax compliance.
 First, in response to political pressure from EU governments due to the loss of banking privileges by accidental Americans, the IRS created a "relief procedure for certain former citizens" in 2019 to encourage compliance among those who had renounced without filing; this program allowed one to file without a Social Security Number, and waived up to US$25,000 per year in taxes owing.

-Second, according to a Treasury audit in 2020, over 40 percent of those renouncing US citizenship do not file Form 8854 to make a formal exit from the US tax system after expatriation, and the IRS lacks the resources to contact any of these former citizens, even those who potentially owed an exit tax.
-An accidental American without US assets or income sources can simply renounce US citizenship to obtain their Certificate of Loss of Nationality (thus ending any FATCA reporting and restrictions on banking or investment services) without entering the US tax system and potentially facing both costs for preparation of tax returns, and possible taxes owing.
+Second, according to a Treasury audit in 2020, over 40 percent of those renouncing U.S. citizenship do not file Form 8854 to make a formal exit from the U.S. tax system after expatriation, and the IRS lacks the resources to contact any of these former citizens, even those who potentially owed an exit tax.
+An accidental American without U.S. assets or income sources can simply renounce U.S. citizenship to obtain their Certificate of Loss of Nationality (thus ending any FATCA reporting and restrictions on banking or investment services) without entering the U.S. tax system and potentially facing both costs for preparation of tax returns, and possible taxes owing.